w7sst/MorseRunner/Readme.txt

     "Open 2019 UZ2M Morse Runner contest" Facebook Group (Still active)
-        Open contest between friends in Morse Runner in two modes, Single Call and Pile-Up mode.
-Try 10 min training and fix screenshot with date and time.
-Please send a screenshot to this group and after we check it we will publish it!
+        Open contest between friends in Morse Runner in two modes, Single Call and Pile-Up mode for HST.
+Try 10 min duration and fix screenshot with date and time.
+Please send a screenshot to this group and after they check it they will publish it!

     "ZS-CW Morse Runner" Facebook Group
-        In Morse Runner, Here you will screen shot your 10 min stint, (ONLY 10 min not more) paste it into this Facebook Group, the idea is to try beat the previous score of the last person who posted their screen shot.
-I'm aware we are all on different levels of copy speed, but that's irrelevant because you might want to match their speed, and try beat their score
+        In Morse Runner, Here you will screen shot your 10 min HST, (ONLY 10 min not more) paste it into this Facebook Group, the idea is to try beat the previous score of the last person who posted their screen shot.
+I'm aware we are all on different levels of copy speed, but that's irrelevant because you might want to match their speed, and try beat their score.

     "CW Freak - Morse Runner" Facebook Group
         This is a group for Morse Games fans.
-I thank in advance anyone who wants to share their results, their advice and their impressions with fun.
+For Anyone who wants to share their results, their advice and their impressions with fun.